 Your lease is an important document.
-It's a contract between you and the Office municipal d'habitation de Montréal (OMHM).
+It's a contract between you and the OMHM.
 Read it carefully before signing it.
 Once you sign your lease, you become an OMHM tenant with all the rights and responsibilities that this entails.